Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Preliminaries

 \subsection{The Mordell-Weil Rank}

-Section X.4 in \cite{silverman2009arithmetic} gives a bound for a 2-isogeny Selmer rank.
-This work allows Caro \& Pasten \cite{caro2021watkins} to find an upper bound for the Mordell-Weil rank of an elliptic curve with nontrivial 2-torsion
+\cite[Section X.4]{silverman2009arithmetic} gives a bound for a 2-isogeny Selmer rank.
+This work allows Caro \& Pasten \cite{caro2021watkins} to find an upper bound for the Mordell-Weil rank of an elliptic curve with nontrivial rational $2$-torsion